Bitmap functions¶

 bitmapAndCardinality¶

-Returns the cardinality of the logical conjunction of two bitmaps.
+Calculates the cardinality (number of elements) of the intersection between two bitmaps.

 Syntax¶